 Mr. Brennan noted that the entire unit could be installed lower without the 18" stilts and he will ensure that it remains clear of snow.
-He also stated that he has provided letter from other condominium owner that are in favor of this project.
+He also stated that he has provided a letter from the other condominium owner that is in favor of this project.